-The Banking Act 2009 created a Special Resolution Regime (SRR) which gives the UK authorities a permanent framework providing tools for dealing with failing UK banks and building societies.
+The Banking Act 2009 created a Special Resolution Regime (SRR) which gives the UK authorities a permanent framework providing tools for dealing with failing UK banks, building societies, investment firms and central counterparties.
 It gave the Bank of England a key role in implementing a resolution using the statutory resolution tools.
-The SRR powers are carried out by the Special Resolution Unit which leads in the work required to select and implement a resolution tool.
+The SRR powers are carried out by the Resolution Directorate which leads in the work required to select and implement a resolution tool.

 The SRR powers came into force on 21 February 2009 following the expiry of the emergency legislation in the Banking (Special Provisions) Act.
 The SRR powers allow the authorities to: